futoin/specs/draft/ftn16_cid_tool.md

     * .maxTotalMemory - memory limit for deployment
     * .maxCpuCount - CPU count the deployment expected to utilize
     * .listenAddress - address to bind services by default
-    * .autoServices - {}, to be auto-generated in deployment process
+    * .autoServices - map of lists, to be auto-generated in deployment process
         * .maxMemory - maximal memory per instance (for deployment config)
         * .maxClients - expected number of clients the instance can handle
         * .socketType - one of .entryPoints[.entryPoint].socketTypes